 Despite the challenge of the COVID-19 pandemic, love and care permeated every part of the school community.
 Form Teachers and Assistant Form Teachers made Sunshine Calls to maintain close contact with students and parents.
 S6 teachers were reminded to give encouragement to students by texting or calling them so that students could maintain a positive mind.
 A caring community has been created building respectful relationships in school.
-In the face of COVID-19, materials prepared by Counseling Section and Moral & Civic Education Section helped Form Teachers and Assistant Form Teachers offer emotional support to students at difficult times.
 Counseling Section, Discipline Section, Career & Life Planning Section, and Parent-Teacher Association rendered support in parent-child relationship.
 In addition to talks, tips for parenting were disseminated to enhance parent education.

-To value achievements in the widest sense, a notice board showing the results of all inter-class competitions was displayed in the playground and prizes were given to the best performing class in each form at the end of the academic year.
 S1 and S2 students were encouraged to behave well, too.
 Their good deeds were appreciated through praise and little gifts in S1 and S2 Good Conduct Award Scheme conducted by Guidance and Counselling Section.
-Last year, three new prizes were created to motivate students but the momentum did not stop there.
-The fourth new prize called Award for Politeness and Responsibility was offered by another old boy this year, which echoed the second major concern of promoting a positive school culture.
+The prize called Award for Politeness and Responsibility would be continued in the coming years, which echoed the second major concern of promoting a positive school culture.

 To empower students' consciousness of their roles in society, students were encouraged to take up responsible posts such as prefects, Career Ambassadors and class representatives to serve the fellow students in school as well as to participate in voluntary services outside school.
 Students were supported in exploring the local and world community by participating in various competitions and activities such as STEM-related competitions.

 Students have gained more exposure and broadened their horizon through engaging in voluntary services to a greater extent.
-For instance, most of the prefects participated in the Caritas Bazaar and they found that engaging in this voluntary service was very meaningful.
-Students' talents were exhibited and their confidence was boosted on the occasion.
-Leadership training camp conducted by ECA section to build up students' leadership skills.
+Leadership training camp conducted by ECA section helps build up students' leadership skills.

 Career and Life Planning Section has conducted talks for parents, Hall Assembly Sessions, Career talk and lesson about career and life planning skills including goal setting, communication strategies and stress relief.
 Students' responses to these programmes were very positive and parents participated enthusiastically.
-S3 "NSS Electives Talk" and "Talk on S4 Streaming and Selection of S4 Electives" were replaced by online activities owing to the pandemic.
-Such information was delivered through TEAMS and the school website.
-Students actively participated with positive responses.
+S3 "NSS Electives Talk" and "Talk on S4 Streaming and Selection of S4 Electives" were conducted.
 In addition, the Section also arranged lots of programmes, such as small-group consultation, individual consultation, workshops, talks, visits and mock individual interviews to arouse awareness of students' roles in society.
 Class representatives were chosen to take up the responsibility of disseminating career-related information to their classes and they discharged their duties well.
 Strategies implemented were supporting students in exploring the local and world community.